Should I Use a Solar Attic Fan in Florida?

-While you may not be thinking of cooling your attic every day, it needs cooling and ventilation just like the rest of the rooms in your home.
-Solar attic fans are an investment that can save you from major home damage.
 If an attic isn’t properly ventilated, it can lead to moisture build-up, which in turn can cause wood rot and mold growth.
 Solar attic fans, powered by the sun, work to increase or improve the air circulation in your attic and facilitate ventilation.

-Modern Solar Energy Use: What Is a Solar Attic Fan?
+What Is a Solar Attic Fan?

 Even though most building codes mandate that new homes have a passive ventilation system, these systems generally don’t provide enough pressure to move air through an attic to the outdoors.
-A solar attic fan can be used to pull air into your attic, circulate the air through the space and move the air back outside.
+A solar attic fan can be used to pull air into your attic, circulate the air through the space, and move the air back outside.

-Ideally, a ventilation system is designed to continuously move air through your attic while keeping moisture out.
-A solar attic fan used in conjunction with a passive ventilation system achieves this.
-Using a solar fan in your attic forces air in, through and out of your attic.
+Using a solar fan in your attic forces air in, through, and out of your attic.
 During the summer, a solar attic fan can lower the temperature in your attic by as much as 50%.

 • Protection for your roof: By preventing the condensation of moist air, a solar attic fan can protect your roof and prolong its useful life.
 Depending on where you live and other factors, you may decide to run your attic fan year-round.